 2022-24 Goal Ideas SMART Measures

-Healt h Equity
+Health Equity

-Expand access to cultural assets and recreational opportunities, particularly for residents of color who would not otherwise have an opportunity to travel to parks, cultural attractions, and recreational opportunities in Milwaukee County.
+Expand access to cultural assets and recreation sites, particularly for residents of color who would not otherwise have an opportunity to travel to parks, cultural attractions, and recreational sites.
 Provide rides to cultural assets and recreational opportunities to at least 200 residents of color each year through Specialized Transportation program for older adults.

-Collaboration 8 & Communication
+Collaboration & Communication

 Establish an Inter-agency Transportation Coordination Council and Advisory Committee to coordinate transportation services for older adults, veterans, and residents with disabilities.
+Increase education and communication regarding available transportation options for older adults, particularly for those without access to a vehicle.
 Engage stakeholders in support of establishment of Transportation Coordination Council (TCC).
 County Board passes resolution to establish TCC.
 TCC convenes and forms Advisory Committee.
+Develop a guide on available transportation options for older adults in Milwaukee County and make this guide available through the ADRC.

 Dimension of Wellness

-Expand access to cultural assets and recreational opportunities.
-(Physical, intellectual, spiritual) Provide at least 1200 rides each year to cultural assets and recreational opportunities.
+Expand access to cultural assets and recreational opportunities (Physical, intellectual, spiritual).
+Provide at least 1,200 rides each year to cultural assets and recreational opportunities.